SwissalpS/postool/readme.md

 postool.tool.suppresschunkindicator	false (0/1)
 postool.tool.usevizlib                    false (0/1)
 ```

+# Supported Games
+Originally created for default Minetest game and should work with most other games.
+When [xcompat](https://github.com/mt-mods/xcompat) is installed, crafting recipe
+for the wand adapts to any games supported by xcompat.

 # Thanks
 This mod was strongly inspired by [poshud](https://github.com/orwell96/poshud).
 Some techniques I borrowed from [missions](https://github.com/thomasrudin-mt/missions).